How to Make a Gif in Photoshop

 Congratulations—you created a gif in Photoshop from scratch!
 Grab a bottle of champagne to celebrate and happy Photoshopping!

-If you’re ready to spend more time in Photoshop and less time tinkering with your hosting preferences, look to WP Engine for some of the best WordPress hosting on the market!
+If you’re ready to spend more time in Photoshop and less time tinkering with your hosting preferences, look to WP Engine for some of the best hosting for WordPress sites on the market!